sanchit-ahuja/sanchit-ahuja.github.io/index.md

 {% include image.html url="images/photo.png" caption="" max_width="300px" align="left" %}

 Hi!
 I'm Aditya.
 I'm currently a Research Fellow at the [Wadhwani Institute for Artificial Intelligence](https://wadhwaniai.org){:target="_blank"}, a independent, nonprofit research institute and global hub, developing AI solutions for social good.
-I am one of the founding members of the video based anthropometry tool where we're developing state of the art 3D reconstruction techniques to help identify the 10 million low birth weight babies missed by the health system each year around the globe.
+I am one of the founding members of the visual weighing machine team where we're developing state of the art deep learning techniques to help identify the 10 million low birth weight babies missed by the health system each year around the globe.
+At Wadhwani AI, with research as my core expertise, I also dabble in engineering (built our data ingestion and annotation pipelines) and as an overall lead on different substreams of our project (data, annotation, modelling)
-I am interested in Artificial Intelligence and it's applications to widespread problems.

-By virtue of my 3 year industry experience, I have developed a wide range of skills to support my research in large scale ML including 3D vision, system design, natural language processing, distributed computing, software engineering, formulating and leading research projects.
+My industry experience has enabled me to acquire the following skills
+1. Applied AI research (Problem identification, formulation and execution majorly in 3D Computer Vision and Deep Learning)
+2. Software Development (Building data and annotation pipelines, frameworks to train deep networks with ease)
+3. Leadership skills (I was the lead our data collection, processing and annotation efforts from research involving engineers, research scientists and product managers).
+Received professional leadership training to augment my leadership toolkit in the process.

 ---